 Managers can check the task progress, who is doing what, and overall project progress from the Tasks pane.
 The Workload section displays the active tasks a certain employee is currently handling, for smarter resource allocation to avoid burnouts and excessive overtime.
 Finally, the Timeline section shows the relative time spent on each task so that the managers can keep the project deadline in perspective as each day rolls by.

-Top Features of Flow
+Top Flow Features

 - Project Views – Users can toggle through Kanban boards, calendar view, and timeline view to make project information easily perceptible.